 We love to travel, but flying can be a pain.
-Here are a few ways that we responsible travelers can lead by example with flight etiquette to make flying a more enjoyable experience for everyone.
+Here are a few ways that responsible travelers can lead by example with preflight etiquette to make flying a more enjoyable experience for everyone.

 Acting For the Greater Good